-SAMPLE READING COMPREHENSION PASSAGE-JAPANESE
+SAMPLE READING COMPREHENSION PASSAGE

 Read the passage below, based on an article in a magazine about teaching.
-Then respond to the six questions that follow in Japanese, English, or a combination of both.
+Then respond to the six questions that follow in the target language, English, or a combination of both.

 See pages 2-8 to 2-9 for the sample test questions and responses for this Reading Comprehension assignment.